Deadly Winter Storm Pushes Into Eastern US - UrduPoint

 Texas's woes have sparked outrage in the Lone Star State, the only one of the US's 48 continental states to have its own independent power grid.

-Beto O'Rourke, a former Democratic presidential candidate from Texas, said it was at risk of becoming "a failed state." - Vaccination sites shut - Even though the Arctic air mass was beginning to loosen its grip in Texas and elsewhere in the south, the NWS said frigid temperatures would continue.
+Beto O'Rourke, a former Democratic presidential candidate from Texas, said it was at risk of becoming "a failed state."
+Even though the Arctic air mass was beginning to loosen its grip in Texas and elsewhere in the south, the NWS said frigid temperatures would continue.

-"Record cold daily maximum and minimum temperatures are likely to transpire in the South Central US through Saturday morning," it said.
+President Joe Biden ordered the Federal Emergency Management Agency to coordinate disaster relief efforts in Oklahoma after officials declare an emergency in the state.

 More than 30 storm-related deaths have been reported by US media since the cold weather arrived last week, many in traffic accidents.

-President Joe Biden was forced to postpone until Friday a visit to the Pfizer Covid-19 vaccine manufacturing site in Kalamazoo, Michigan while Federal government offices in Washington were closed Thursday.
+Biden was forced to postpone until Friday a visit to the Pfizer Covid-19 vaccine manufacturing site in Kalamazoo, Michigan while federal government offices in Washington were closed Thursday.

 Jeff Zients, the White House Coronavirus Response Coordinator, said the cold weather was impacting delivery and distribution of Covid-19 vaccines.